Comparative Labor Law & Policy Journal

 Constitutional Litigation

-This seminar considers the adjudication process in constitutional litigation.
-We will cover questions of procedure, evidence (adjudicative and legislative) and judicial notice.
+We will focus on a substantive area of constitutional law (such as, for example, freedom of expression, equality rights or division of powers) as well as questions of procedure, evidence (adjudicative and legislative, privilege) and judicial notice.
 A key focus is on the importance of remedies as an initial consideration, not as an afterthought.
-Debate, questions, banter and discourse are encouraged.

-Seminar topics may include: the role of the courts in constitutional litigation; commencing a constitutional case; drafting pleadings; government action under s.32 of the Charter; standing; selecting the appropriate court and procedure; mootness, interventions; role of the Attorney General; evidence in constitutional cases, proving constitutional facts, the role of experts and drafting effective affidavits, examination of government witnesses, presentation and assessment of social science data in the adversarial system; drafting constitutional arguments and presenting them effectively; oral advocacy; the importance of remedies for constitutional infringements; litigation strategies for public interest groups and case studies.
+Seminar topics are designed to be in service of the final moot and factum.
+Topics typically include: the role of the courts in constitutional litigation; commencing a constitutional case; drafting pleadings; what is government action under s.
+32 of the Charter; standing; selecting the appropriate court and procedure; mootness, interventions; the role of the Attorney General; evidence in constitutional cases; proving constitutional facts; the role of experts and drafting effective affidavits; presentation and assessment of social science data in the adversarial system; drafting constitutional arguments and presenting them effectively; oral advocacy; the importance of remedies for constitutional infringements; litigation strategies for public interest groups and case studies.

 Fundamental Justice and the Charter